 If you have some water in your ears after swimming or have an ear full of wax, you may have reached for ear drops.
-They have many uses, including treating ear infections, such as swimmer’s ear, excessive ear wax (AKA cerumen) and ear pain.
+They have many uses, including treating ear infections, such as swimmer’s ear (otitis externa), excessive ear wax (AKA cerumen) and ear pain.
 And you can get them over the counter (OTC) or by prescription.

 But before you go dripping drops in your ear, there’s a few things you should know.
 We spoke with Heather Coffman, MD, an ear, nose and throat specialist at Banner – University Medical Center Tucson, to share important information regarding different types of drops and tips for how best to use them.

 Whether for ear wax, ear pain, tinnitus or swimmer’s ear, ear drops are generally safe, but take note.

 “Ear drops are safe as long as your eardrum is intact,” Dr. Coffman said.
 When there is a perforation in the eardrum, drops can get into the middle ear.
 In this case, drops with alcohol or hydrogen peroxide can be painful.
 Some types of prescribed antibiotic drops, such as gentamicin, neomycin or Cortisporin, can damage the ear.

 “It’s best if you ask your health care provider if the medicine is safe if you have a perforation,” Dr. Coffman said.
 “Additionally, if the drops are causing significant pain, seek medical care from your primary care provider or an ear, nose and throat specialist.”

 Ear wax isn’t necessarily a bad thing, in fact it protects the ear canal.
 However, for some, it can be a nuisance and excess wax can lead to hearing loss, discomfort and rarely infections.
 To remove ear wax build-up, Dr. Coffman recommends the following methods:

 - Hydrogen peroxide-based products like Debrox and Murine, which also contain glycerin.